AdamAntoshin/CANADA-Dorm_Room_Light_System/README.md

-# CANADA-Dorm_Room_Light_System
+# "CANADA" Dorm Room Light System
-A smart and simple LED lighting system for any dorm room.
+A smart and simple LED lighting system for my dorm room at Canada, Technion.

 Based on an Arduino UNO board, the system lights up +300 WS1228B (NeoPixel) LEDs in various cool colors and animations.
 15 animations are currently available, but more can be easily added.
 Brightness of LEDs is controlled via a potentiometer.